forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * The NATO actions and interventions in the Yugoslavian Wars were [perceived] aggressive and in violation with international laws (including the UN charter).
 * The NATO was/is [perceived] anti Russian, which is official since the Madrid conference 2022 - though it practically always has been at least to some extent e.g. there are constraint for countries to operate NATO and Russian military equipment alongside).

-> ##### NATO in the Yugoslavian Wars
-> In early 90's is was not [officially] clear respectively stated what's the purpose of the  North Atlantic Treaty Organization (NATO) and even if there still was any.
-NATO officials sometimes stated a more a political and less military organization.
->
-> During the Yugoslavian Wars the NATO then was first ever involved as military party.
-The war was brutal including crimes such as ethnic cleansing from multiple parties.
-Postwar, the NATO and the EU incorporated the North-Western republics Slovenia and Croatia which happen to be the wealthiest and also happen to be mainly Roman Catholic.
-While the NATO framed itself as North AdriatiC Human-rights Organization and what the 'Western' media (respectively the intelligence services released to the media) illuminated through the fog of war was accordingly.
-For others, the NATO possibly fought a proxy war and so the NATO possibly stood for something like Nationalistic Augmenting Threat Organization.
-> > Looking from the outside and backwards it is hard to judge what really happened - who did what with which goals at which point in time.
-It seems possibly that the NATO what not 'squeaky clean' -
->
->> Though the situation was complex and difficult decisions were to made.
-> The region of former Yugoslavia had/has a complex history as most states have.
-There were Nationalistic and/or separatist tendencies throughout the existence of the Yugoslavian state.
-Moreover in the 90's, previously granted minority rights and autonomy were (discussed to be) cut down.
-> * Possibly increased/ensured autonomy could have avoided a war, possibly with help of the UN and clearer specified UN charter regarding autonomy rights.
-> * The Open Balkan Project seems a promising path for the future.

 ### Fluent European Union Borders